Reversexe/Verse-hwidspoofer/README.md

 IMGUI Permanent spoofer that works for 🔵 EAC 🟡 BE 🔴 VGK

 > **Welcome to Verse Spoofer**
 > A widely recognized permanent hardware spoofer (often called a “woofer”) that helps you safely rejoin your favorite games.
 Below, you’ll find essential information, screenshots, and YouTube links to see everything in action.
+To learn more about Verse; https://discord.gg/versewoofer

 ---